 Carbon Pollution: An Urgent Threat from Coal

-In 2007, the Supreme Court ruled that the Clean Air Act requires the Environmental Protection Agency to take action to address carbon pollution.
-And in March 2012, President Obama and the EPA made history by proposing the ﬁrst-ever national limits on carbon pollution for new power plants.
-By establishing these carbon-pollution protections, the EPA is moving to clean up and modernize the way we power our country.
-The new safeguards will ensure that our kids, our communities, and America’s workforce are healthier, while also creating much-needed jobs and fighting climate disruption.
+By establishing strong carbon pollution protections, the EPA can clean up and modernize the way we power our country.
+These protections will ensure that our kids, our communities and America’s workforce are healthier, while also creating much-needed jobs and fighting climate disruption.